Noah Syndergaard Takes Feud With Mr. Met To New Level, Says Team Mascot Has ‘Ulterior Motives Against Mankind’

-The longstanding feud between Mets’ overhand pitcher Noah Syndergaard and long time mascot Mr. Met, has been taken up a notch with the pitcher going to far as to change his Twitter bio to include a dig at the beloved baseball bobble-head.
+The longstanding feud between New York Mets overhand pitcher Noah Syndergaard and longtime mascot Mr. Met has been taken up a notch, with the pitcher going as far as to change his Twitter bio to include a dig at the beloved baseball bobble-head.

-Yesterday, the Mets’ pitcher shared a status alerting fans to check his bio, which he updated to include some serious shade for the giant baseball-headed Mr. Met.
+Yesterday, the Mets pitcher shared a status alerting fans to check his bio, which he updated to include some serious shade for the giant baseball-headed Mr. Met, suggesting that the mascot has “ulterior motives against mankind.”

-“Mr. Met has ulterior motives against mankind,” Syndergaard posted to his Twitter Bio.
 He also clapped back at SNY for reporting on the ever-present trade rumors.

-Syndergaard — nicknamed “Thor” — and Mr. Met are no strangers to the back-and-forth sneers at one another.
-Last year, Syndergaard told Fox Sports that the 26-year old, almost seven feet tall himself, is terrified of mascots.
+Syndergaard, who is often referred to as “Thor,” and Mr. Met are no strangers to the back-and-forth sneers at one another.
+Last year, Syndergaard told Fox Sports that the 26-year old, who stands about 6-foot-6, is terrified of mascots.

 “They’re just creepy.
 They’re very stealthy, but they’re huge at the same time.
 I feel like they sneak up on me everywhere.
 The most terrifying mascot for me, Mr. Met, is probably somewhere around here,” the pitcher quipped.

-Mr. Met took the opportunity to share a sweet birthday message for the MLB all-star, and mused that he couldn’t wait to surprise him with a cake later.
+Mr. Met took the opportunity to share a sweet birthday message for the MLB All-Star and mused that he couldn’t wait to surprise him with a cake later.

 Just picked up Noah's birthday cake!
 Can't wait to surprise him when he gets to the park today. pic.twitter.com/FW4sjV5jBU